cepolation/wcmkts_new/docs/docs.md

 - Use the export feature to create shopping lists for restocking

 ### Performance Tips
+- This app was built with performance in mind.
+It uses Turso Cloud's embedded replica functionality to allow the performance of a locally embedded SQLite database in a production environment, using libSQL, an extremely performant fork of SQLite written in Rust.
-- The application caches data for 60 seconds to improve performance
+- The application caches data to improve performance
-- Database syncs are scheduled to minimize disruption
+- Database syncs are scheduled to minimize disruption and general take just a couple seconds to complete
 - Large data queries are processed in batches to prevent timeouts

 ## Troubleshooting

-**Sync Fails:**
-- Check your internet connection
-- Verify Turso credentials are correct in your environment variables
-- Check the logs directory for detailed error messages

-**No Data Appears:**
-- Confirm the database has been synced at least once
-- Check filters to ensure they're not too restrictive
-- Verify that the selected items exist in the market database

-**Slow Performance:**
-- Large datasets may take longer to process
-- Consider using more specific filters
-- Wait for the initial data load to complete before changing filters
+- If it is not working properly, it's probably because your humble developer managed to breaj something.
+Please feel free to send me a DM on Discord and I will try to address the issue.
+Discord: orthel_toralen

 ## Support and Feedback